 The New Movies You Can Watch at Australian Cinemas This Week

-Something delightful has been happening in cinemas across the country.
-After months spent empty, with projectors silent, theatres bare and the smell of popcorn fading, Australian picture palaces are back in business — spanning both big chains and smaller independent sites in Sydney, Melbourne and Brisbane.
+Something delightful has been happening in cinemas in some parts of the country.
+After numerous periods spent empty during the pandemic, with projectors silent, theatres bare and the smell of popcorn fading, picture palaces in many Australian regions are back in business — including both big chains and smaller independent sites in Sydney, Melbourne and Brisbane.

 Read our full review.